The best hex editor that you have never heard of

 Step 5: Write output to a file

-Now let’s write something like “main” function, that will have the duty of reading file.in
+Now let’s write something like “main” function, that will have the duty of reading file.in, processing it and producing file.out:

 fun writeSolution = (string basename) bit: